Manuscript submission and peer-review procedure

 - The Editors reserve the right to present to the authors a set of revisions (formulated based on the Editors’ and/or reviewers’ opinions of the manuscript) whose introduction into the manuscript may decide whether or not the manuscript is accepted.

-- The editors appoint two independent reviewers to review each manuscript.
+- The shall editors appoint two independent reviewers to evaluate each manuscript.

-- Persons eligible for being reviewers are recognized experts in a given field, namely both researchers and practitioners (e.g., a conservation service officer, a museum curator, a monument or artwork conservator).
+- Persons eligible for being reviewers must be recognized experts in their respective field (with a doctoral degree at minimum), and can be both researchers and practitioners (e.g., architects, engineers, conservation officers, museum curators, monument or art conservators).

-- The reviewer must not have a personal relationship (kinship, legal ties) or professional relationship with the author (professional subordination, academic cooperation).
+- The reviewer must not have a personal relationship (kinship, legal ties) or professional relationship with the author (business subordination).

-- Reviews must be made in writing, according to the journal’s review template (the review form can be downloaded from our website) and must end with a recommendation to either accept or reject the manuscript.
+- The review must be prepared in writing, according to the journal’s review template (the form is available on the journal’s website) and conclude with a recommendation to either accept the manuscript for publication or reject it.

 Instructions for authors